risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 custom solution
    - from scratch - manually

-   - own network fabric configuration without flannel or other network overlay
+   - own network fabric configuration without flannel or another network overlay

-   - build own images in private registry
+   - build own images in a private registry

    - secure cluster communication - https

    - kubelet is the only component that has to run on the system not as a pod as it is responsible to run everything else as pods

 |